felixwellen/synthetic-geometry/SyntheticGeometry/ProjectiveSpace/LineThroughPoints.lagda.md

 ```

 If we are given distinct points (but not representatives),
-we can still derive the existence of a line through these points.
+we can still derive the (mere) existence of a line through these points.

 ```agda
 module _